liutongkun/FAIR/README.md

 the VisA dataset: https://github.com/amazon-science/spot-diff<br>

 ## Training
+#20240828:
+The dataloader_bhpfnewaug module introduces NSA as an aditional synthesized anomaly, achieving a 99.1% image-level AUROC on the MVTec AD dataset.

 ### MVTec AD
 The original code uses the DTD dataset to create synthesized anomalies, so you first need to download it <br>: the DTD dataset (optional): https://www.robots.ox.ac.uk/~vgg/data/dtd/<br>